 Jesus’ Prayer For All Believers “That all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.”
 (John 17:21)

-Obedience, prayer, worship, and in the strengthening that comes, the follower of Christ is expected to personally pursue God in obedience, prayer, worship, and in strengthening that comes through the fellowship of believers.
-Furthermore, members are expected to submit to the organizational leadershiip and spiritual accountability of the church elders and pastors, and to pray faithfully for them.
+The follower of Christ is expected to personally pursue God in obedience, prayer, worship, and in strengthening that comes through the fellowship of believers.
+Furthermore, members are expected to submit to the organizational leadership and spiritual accountability of the church elders and pastors, and to pray faithfully for them.
 Members are expected to participate as they are gifted and able in the edification of the church body.
 (Romans 12)